BabyTravel UK Logo BabyTravel UK

 Turkish Airlines requires pushchairs to be gate-checked at the boarding gate, free of charge.
 They are not permitted in the cabin on any Turkish Airlines flight — this applies to all pushchair types including compact models like the Babyzen YOYO² and Bugaboo Butterfly.

 Your pushchair is returned at the jet bridge or baggage reclaim on arrival.
 At Istanbul Airport (IST), which is a very large modern facility, the gate collection process is generally efficient.
 If connecting via Istanbul, your pushchair should be transferred to your onward flight — confirm the process with Turkish Airlines staff at the gate when you hand it over, and allow adequate connection time.
+A padded gate-check bag like the Huckaboo Stroller Travel Bag or the Bugaboo compact transport bag protects your pushchair from scuffs and damage during hold handling.
 See our complete flying with a baby guide for more on managing pushchairs on long-haul journeys with connections.

 Car seat policy